MHCPPrograms/worlds-documentation/docs/asset-library-import/WorkingWithTransparent2DCutoutAssets.md

 7. Check UVs:
    - Open UV Editor and ensure the plane’s UV covers the full texture area and aligns with your artwork.
-8. If you have multiple cut-outs, duplicate the plane (Shift + D) and edit each copy in Edit Mode to fit different parts of the texture or to have different scales.
+8. If you have multiple cutouts, duplicate the plane (Shift + D) and edit each copy in Edit Mode to fit different parts of the texture or to have different scales.
-9. Apply transforms before export:
-   - In Object Mode select all relevant objects → Ctrl/Cmd + A → Apply All Transforms.
-   - Verify each object’s Scale reads 1.0,1.0,1.0 and rotation/location are applied as needed.
-10. Export as FBX:
+9. Export as FBX:
     - Select only the mesh(es) to export.
     - File → Export → FBX (.fbx)
     - Check “Selected Objects”
-    - Under Object Types: enable only: Mesh
+    - Under Object Types enable Mesh
     - Save with a descriptive name (example: Alien.fbx)

 <img width="893" height="660" alt="save with a descriptive name" src="https://github.com/user-attachments/assets/3c7b09b9-70a8-42b0-bd04-7b6333e47011" />